megakid/WilliamGodfreeCoUk/archive.md

 'At the end the programme switched to a summertime theme with touches of Gershwin, Coward and Mendelssohn among others.
 With William Godfree, a stylistically versatile pianist.'
 _Mike Allen, Portsmouth News, 23 June 2009_

+Surrey Advertiser 16-06-2015
+#### GUILDHALL CONCERT A JOY

+Southern Pro Musica
+Guildford Guildhall
+Rating: *****

+Stravinsky: The Soldier’s Tale
+“… The Soldier’s Tale, on this occasion presented unstaged but with beautifully characterised narration from Godfree”

+Walton: Façade
+“The narration was sensibly shared between William Godfree and Peter White, both most cleverly articulate.”
+Sebastian Forbes